Stress Management Program for Depression and Anxiety in Young Adults With Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-How is the PRISM treatment different from other treatments for depression and anxiety in young adults with cancer?
+What evidence suggests that the PRISM Program is effective for managing depression and anxiety in young adults with cancer?

 Samantha Bento, PhD